 On September 25, 2020, the Company filed a universal shelf registration statement on Form S-3, which was declared effective by the Securities and Exchange Commission (the "SEC") on March 4, 2021, on which the Company registered for sale up to \$150.0 million of any combination of its debt securities, shares of common stock, shares of preferred stock, rights, warrants, units and/or purchase contracts from time to time and at prices and on terms that the Company may determine.
-After a public offering of common stock in March 2021, approximately \$69.5 million of securities remain available for issuance under this shelf registration statement.
-Securities may be offered or sold under this registration statement until March 2024.
+After a public offering of common stock in March 2021, approximately \$69.5 million of securities remained available for issuance, but this shelf registration statement expired in March 2024.
+Therefore, no further securities may be offered or sold under this registration statement.